- Isle of Harris

 No lifeguard cover at any time.
 Dogs welcome all year.

 Tarbert, Isle of Harris, Outer Hebrides, PA29 6UD, Scotland

 No, there are no toilets available.

 Luskentyre Beach has not told us if you can bring a picnic.

 Yes, there is an onsite restaurant.

-Luskentyre Beach has not told us if they are fully pushchair friendly.
+No, Luskentyre Beach have stated they are not pushchair friendly.

 Luskentyre Beach has not told us if they are dog friendly.